 - Day 2: Women 15km Classic.
 Men 20km Classic

 The most obvious question when looking at these distances is why?
 Why are the women racing 5km less in each of the races?
-Since women were allowed to compete in skiing at the NCAA level in 1983, disparate distances have been the policy.
+Here you can play lightning link slot online free.
+Since women were allowed to compete in skiing at the zeus slot machine cheats level in 1983, disparate distances have been the policy.
 The NCAA Championship distances are also used for the Regional, Conference, Carnivals, Invitationals and duel meet distances, ensuring inequality throughout the season.

 I believe women and men should race the same distance at the NCAA Nordic Ski Championships for several reasons.

 - Women are perfectly capable of racing the same distance and unequal distance sends a consistent message to female athletes that they are inferior.

 - The recently stated goals of USSA ask for more aggressive and technical racing that includes more shorter mass start races.

 - The fact that all teams participating in the NCAA Championship events uphold the principles of Title IX, should mandate distance equality.